 Has new baby Maggie {in photo above with daddy taken by mommy Katherine Slingluff} inspired any future projects or changed your view of what your work will be or say?

-I’ll make a Grammy winning kids album and raunchy rated R movie the same year that little Maggie turns 9….I hope.
+AS: I’ll make a Grammy winning kids album and raunchy rated R movie the same year that little Maggie turns 9….I hope.

 Thanks Andy and Harris!
 I definitely can't wait to see it now.